 With temperatures dropping all over the United States, our curly crowns need protection when the weather wants to act up!

-I also have color treated natural hair, so maintaining shine is important, because it is also protecting my ends.
-These are some of my personal favorite ways to keep type 3c to 4c hair moisturized this winter.
+I also have color-treated natural hair, so maintaining shine is important, because it also protects my ends.
+These are some of my personal favorite ways to keep type 3c to 4c hair moisturized during winter.

 Butters all day, every day